GuideNepalBudgetingBikram SambatFiscal YearTax

 Q2 — Kartik, Mangsir, Poush (mid-October to mid-January)

 Tihar at the start of Kartik.
 Wedding season.
-End of monsoon damage assessments — vehicle and home repairs that you deferred during the rains land here.
-By Poush, you're in the cold months, fewer outings, lower discretionary spend.
+End-of-monsoon damage shows up too: vehicle and home repairs deferred during the rains land here.
+By Poush you're into the cold months.
+Fewer outings, lower discretionary spend.

 Big spending events: Tihar in Kartik, weddings, family travel.